-- The City of Cayce's total assets and deferred outflows exceeded its total liabilities and deferred inflows on June 30, 2022, by \$113,095,481 (net position).
-The City's total net position increased \$2,466,540 with an increase of \$2,367,678 from governmental activities and an increase of \$98,862 resulting from business-type activities. - The City's total assets increased \$4,422,739 over the prior year.
-This is, in part, due to the city purchasing several new vehicles, including a new 100-foot ladder truck for the City's Fire Department.
-The City also has many ongoing capital projects and infrastructure upgrades. - The City's total liabilities decreased \$2,488,158 from the prior year.
-This decrease is mostly attributable to debt retirement during the fiscal year. - The City's governmental fund balance sheet reported a combined ending fund balance of \$15,726,468, an increase of \$1,581,061 from the previous fiscal year.
-Of this amount, \$8,434,505 is unassigned. - The General Fund reported actual revenues of \$543,601 over budget and expenditures under budgeted appropriations by \$23,388.
-General Fund expenditures includes \$770,166 in capital outlay for projects funded by bond proceeds, as well as \$336,002 in debt service. - The City's governmental fund's total long-term liabilities decreased by \$3,387,023 for the current fiscal year.
-The main reason for the decrease of the governmental outstanding long-term liabilities is the retirement of debt through debt service payments and a reduction in the net pension liability.
+- The City of Cayce's total assets and deferred outflows exceeded its total liabilities and deferred inflows on June 30, 2023 by \$115,907,549 (net position).
+The City's total net position increased \$2,812,068 with an increase of \$2,423,894 from governmental activities and an increase of \$388,174 resulting from business-type activities. - The City's total assets increased \$2,138,998 over the prior year.
+This is due, in large part, to the City receiving the second tranche of the Coronavirus State and Local Fiscal Recovery Funds (SLFRF).
+The remaining largely consists of depreciation expense and improvement projects that were underway as of June 30, 2023.
+Some of these projects include a stormwater improvement project on Axtell Drive, a brownsfield assessment study, upgrades to the City's Pump Station, and the expansion of the Septage Receiving Station.
+Detailed asset information can be found in Note 6. - The City's total liabilities increased \$1,617,174 from the prior year.
+This increase is mostly attributable to the deferral of American Rescue Plan Funds Tranche Two into Fiscal Year ending June 30, 2024. - The City's governmental fund balance sheet reported a combined ending fund balance of \$17,516,464, an increase of \$1,789,996 from the previous fiscal year.
+Of this amount, \$9,347,735 is unassigned. - The City's General Fund reported actual revenues of \$1,121,514 over budgeted amounts and expenditures \$180,413 over budgeted appropriations.
+General Fund expenditures includes \$1,626,352 in capital outlay for projects funded by bond proceeds and grants, as well as \$493,505 in debt service. - The City's governmental funds' total long-term liabilities increased by \$1,099,225 for the current fiscal year.
+The main reason for the increase of the governmental outstanding long-term liabilities is the issuance of new installment debt and an increase in net pension liability.